Skip to main content

 When to Use

 Useful in post-compromise enumeration.
-If you acquire user passwords or hashes for accounts from SAM or LSASS, you can use these credentials to see if there are any Service Principals (service accounts) associated with user accounts.
+If you acquire domain user passwords or hashes, you can use these credentials to see if there are any user accounts in Active Directory that have been configured with Service Principal Names (SPNs).
+Service Principals, are effectively user accounts in Active Directory with the purpose of running services.

 Often times, Service Principals may be over-privileged or delegated to privileged resources.
 GetUserSPNs.py will allow the operator to request a Ticket-Granting-Service ticket, thereby revealing the Service Principal's NTLM hash, which may be able to be cracked.
 You could then pass the cracked service principal's password around the network.